aidotsejoakim/datacollection/README.md

 swag.json:     93552<br />
 winogrande.json:     40398<br />

-Feel free to fill in the blanks :smiley:

 ### promptCreators
 Includes code used to create prompts.
 It generates sentences which is used to create more data.
 There are thousands of ways to say that you want a positive movie review, which means that we can use the same data more times if we connect it to different ways of calling on that data.